 Dean’s Fellowships and Teaching Fellowships

 All students accepted into the MA/PhD program are awarded five years of financial support, assuming that the student is in good standing and proceeding through the program in a timely manner.
 In the first and fifth years this support takes the form of a Dean’s Fellowship (DF), free from teaching duties.
 In years two through four, it is converted to a Teaching Fellowship (TF).
 TFs are expected to teach one course per semester, and their teaching activity cannot exceed 20 hours per week.
-In his/her initial semesters a TF usually assists in, and/or teaches one or two sections of, a lecture course; later s/he may be assigned a stand-alone course in the undergraduate Greek or Latin language sequence.
-All TFs must enroll in GRS CL 699, a 2-credit course (graded and counted for tuition remission but not as credits toward degree) staffed by the instructor of record of the course to which the TF is assigned and designed to mentor and evaluate teaching.
+In their initial semesters a TF usually assists in, and/or teaches one or two sections of, a lecture course; later they may be assigned a stand-alone course in the undergraduate Greek or Latin language sequence.
+All TFs must enroll in GRS CL 699, a 2-credit course (graded and counted for tuition remission but not as credits toward degree), which is staffed by the instructor of record of the course to which the TF is assigned for the purposes of mentoring and evaluating teaching.

 Both DFs and TFs include an academic-year stipend, health insurance, and tuition remission for courses required for degree credit.

 Advanced students may be appointed as Senior TFs in semesters when the faculty cannot fully staff the curriculum.

 Ineligible for appointment or renewal as DFs or TFs are students not in good standing with either GRS or the department; students whose teaching competence is inadequate in the view of the department; or students whom the department for any other reason considers to be not in good standing.

 Advanced graduate students (typically after they have passed their qualifying translation exams) apply to the DGS to teach first and second-year Greek and Latin language courses, or Classical Civilization courses in Boston University’s two-session Summer Program.
 Appointments are made in October, eight months prior to the teaching.